gitlabhq/gitlabhq/doc/install/openshift_and_gitlab/index.md

 ## Prerequisites

+CAUTION: **Caution:** This information is no longer up to date, as the current versions have changed and products have been renamed.

-OpenShift 3 is not yet deployed on RedHat's offered Online platform ([openshift.com]), so in order to test it, we will use an [all-in-one Virtualbox image][vm] that is offered by the OpenShift developers and managed by Vagrant.
+OpenShift 3 is not yet deployed on RedHat's offered Online platform, [openshift.com](https://www.openshift.com/), so in order to test it, we will use an [all-in-one Virtualbox image](https://www.okd.io/minishift/) that is offered by the OpenShift developers and managed by Vagrant.
 If you haven't done already, go ahead and install the following components as they are essential to test OpenShift easily: